Would you like to travel Europe cheap?

 Beskid Wyspowy is beautiful at any time of the year, even off the high season.
 In November 2018 I hiked to Lubon Wielki.
 When I reached the peak, I saw one of the most stunning mountain sunsets I've ever seen!
 And during the whole 4-hour hike I met just two persons.

 Another time while I was hiking to Mogielica peak (it was a part of my „project” – reach the highest peaks of the Polish mountain ranges), I enjoyed empty trails, beautiful autumn colours and amazing views - perfect chillout!
-What I like about Beskid Wyspowy is that it's so close to Krakow, yet there are so little tourists.
+What I like about Beskid Wyspowy is that it's so close to Krakow, yet there are so few tourists.

 Prices in Beskid Wyspowy are a bit lower compared to other Polish tourist regions.
-You shouldn’t have issues with finding accommodation at reasonable cost (even during the summertime).
+You shouldn’t have issues with finding accommodation at a reasonable cost (even during the summertime).

 6. Kasprowy Wierch